 Step 4: Find the “Erase All Content and Settings” option in Settings to initiate the factory reset.

 This method to hard reset iPad without password is unreliable on modern devices but might be worth trying on older iPads running outdated software.
+If it fails, proceed to more dependable options like recovery mode.

-Using Recovery Mode with iTunes/Finder
+Using Recovery Mode with iTunes/Finder for Standard Reset

 The recovery mode method is a standard Apple-approved way to restore iPad to factory settings when locked out.
 This method works regardless of whether Find My iPad is enabled, though you’ll need the Apple ID password afterward if it is enabled.
+It’s a core technique for anyone learning how to restore iPad to factory settings via official channels.

 Step 1: Connect your iPad to a computer and open iTunes (or Finder on newer Macs).